AHorihuela/grabby/README.md

 For enhanced functionality (including event listener capture):

 1. Open Chrome DevTools (F12 or right-click → Inspect)
-2. Click on the "Scraper-Eraser" tab in the DevTools panel
+2. Click on the "Grabby" tab in the DevTools panel
 3. Ensure it shows "Connected to content script"
 4. Use the extension normally - now with event listener detection!